Herb-AI/Herb.jl/docs/src/concepts.md

 ```
 Here, we define a grammar with 6 rules.

 However, if you type this the code above in the `Julia`'s REPL, you will notice something interesting.
-The given output has more rules :)
+The given output has more rules:
 ```julia
 1: Number = Constant
 2: Constant = 1